About Alleviate

 5. Ability to securely analyse data in the scalable HIC Trusted Research Environment.

-Alleviate: The APDP Data Hub provides a hybrid architecture where data partners can participate with their current governance and consent.
+Alleviate provides a hybrid architecture where data partners can participate with their current governance and consent.
 The custodians of each pain dataset will choose whether to send data to the centralised hub or act as a federated node based upon data governance, size and complexity of the data and technical feasibility.

 • The Hub is led by the University of Dundee, University of Nottingham, King’s College London, Imperial College London, University of Oxford, University of Bath, and Cambridge Institute for Medical Research.

-Alleviate: The APDP Data Hub works with universities, the NHS, health charities, public body policy makers, and industry groups such as:
+Alleviate works with universities, the NHS, health charities, public body policy makers, and industry groups such as:

-• Population Health Scotland
+• Public Health Scotland (PHS)

 • SAIL Databank